Raptor, Kio grumbled internally, is a name that is hard to get used to.

 I’m a self-supported artist, and I rely on donations to keep bringing you The Clockwork Raven.
 Check out my Patreon to see the bonus content you can get if you pledge.
 Even $1 a month helps–and gets you a personal shout-out!

-Thanks to Lynne, David, Paul, and Thomas for their continued support.
+Thanks to Nick for signing up to support the serial!
+And thanks to Lynne, David, Paul, and Thomas for their continued support.